RPGroup-PBoC/chann_cap/page02_code_data.md

 This section contains the scripts and links to the necessary datasets to generate all figures in the supplemental materials.

-{% for sifig in site.data.sifig %}
+{% for sifig in site.data.sifigures %}
 * [**{{sifig.title}}**]({{site.url}}/{{site.baseurl}}/software/figs/{{sifig.filename}})
   + {{sifig.desc}}
   {% if sifig.req %}